aalto-ics-kepaco/GO-LTR-prediction/README.md

 ## Evaluation.
-We used the CAFA-evaluator [`CAFA-evaluator`](https://github.com/BioComputingUP/CAFA-evaluator/tree/kaggle) script for performance evaluation of the models considered under the study.
+We used the [`CAFA-evaluator`](https://github.com/BioComputingUP/CAFA-evaluator/tree/kaggle) script for performance evaluation of the models considered under the study.

 ## Citation